8 Tips to Leading a Healthier Life

 2. Being proactive about health care

-Regular doctor and dental visits will proactively take care of any problems that may get worse with time.
+Regular doctor and dental visits will proactively take care of any problems that may worsen with time.
 Employers lose upwards of $300 billion a year in medical costs and lost hours of work due to employee stress, so staying on top of both physical and mental health needs benefits everyone.

 3. Make a plan